Preetikapreetu/smart-farming-ai-assistant/README.md

 # smart-farming-ai-assistant
-AI Assistant for Sustainable Farming using Gradio, SQLite, and GPT
+AI Assistant for Sustainable Farming using Gradio, SQLite